Published by Christina Riley. Last Updated on October 11, 2023.

 - Nearby Things to Do (Southern Pines, Carthage, and Weymouth Woods)

-You can scroll ahead for events and year-round things to do in Pinehurst or continue reading about its interesting history.
+You can scroll ahead for events and year-round things to do in Pinehurst NC, or continue reading about its interesting history.

 History of Pinehurst

 In 1895, Tufts purchased 6,000 acres of land that had previously housed pines, but long before, had been clearcut for turpentine and building materials.